saniaki/SQL_airport_tunneling/README.md

 </pre>

 ### Combining individual tables into a single table including all data, CTAS method is used
+Following SQL statement is used to create a new table that combines the three individual tables created before:
 <pre>
 CREATE EXTERNAL TABLE dig.tbm_sf_la AS
     SELECT tbm, year, month, day, hour, dist, lon, lat